To enable our School to provide full fund our incoming students, the MA Program now offers three sources of financial support:

 Drawing upon the university-wide GLO language, the MA in English further specifies how these GLOs will be met in our program:

-Demonstrate mastery of the discipline by characterizing, instantiating, and critiquing the dominant critical theories, methodologies, and practices in the field.
+2. Demonstrate mastery of the discipline by creating original scholarship that appropriately analyzes and contextualizes the object of study.
 Mastery will be achieved and represented by the successful completion of ENG 514, Introduction to Graduate Studies, and, thereafter, by the inclusion of substantial critiques of the relevant scholarly literature in end-of-term essays and in the thesis.

 The application guide can be found here.